3liz/lizmap-web-client/CONTRIBUTING.md

 php-cs-fixer fix
 ```

-Configuration of php-cs-fixer has been setup into .php-cs.dist.
+Configuration of `php-cs-fixer` has been set up into `.php-cs.dist`.

 ### JavaScript